krystleta/se_project_react/README.md

 **NOTES**

-* All tasks have been completed except the optional weather card functionality is not rendering weather cards dynamically based on the API response but rather hardcoded props being passed into WeatherCard.
+* All tasks have been completed except full validation.
+Some styling features have not been completed such as the animation for toggle switch and the logic to disable/enable the "Add garment" button.